AlokMishra051298/ProblemvsAlgorithm/Problem5/explanation5.md

 Find function:
-We need to iterate over each char in word, get char in node.children, assign children[char] as node for next iteration
+We need to iterate over each char in word, get char in node.children, assign children[char] as node for next iteration If we not prefix is there it returns None
 # Time Complexity:
 insert and find:
 > Both takes O(n), cause 1 iteration per char